lunarcloud/rpg-maker-vx-installer-scripts/README.md

-# rpg-vx-ace-deb-creator
+# RPG Maker XP / VX / VX Ace Installer Creation Scripts
-Create debian packages for RPG Maker VX Ace games which use [mkxp](https://github.com/Ancurio/mkxp) and optionally wine.
+Create installers for RPG Maker XP or VX (Ace) games for Windows, Mac, and Linux (Debian / Ubuntu).
+On Linux and Mac, [mkxp](https://github.com/Ancurio/mkxp) is used to create native applications.
+On Linux, launching with wine is an option when wine is installed.

 ## Instructions
   1. Drop your extracted game into this folder